codurance/site/src/_posts/2020-07-18-packaging-with-packer.md

 }
 ```

-Due the ubuntu:18.04 container don't have sudo and curl like the VM we are making a script to fix that, in case there's no sudo installed in the box we install together with curl.
+Due ubuntu:18.04 container doesn't have sudo and curl like the VM we are making a script to fix that, in case there's no sudo installed in the box we install together with curl.

 ```bash
 #! /bin/bash